cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/_index.md

 ## Availability

-Advanced DNS Protection is available to all [Magic Transit](/magic-transit/) customers, and is enabled in monitoring mode by default.
+Advanced DNS Protection is available in beta to all [Magic Transit](/magic-transit/) customers.

 Protection for simpler DNS-based DDoS attacks is also included as part of the [Network-layer DDoS Attack Protection managed ruleset](/ddos-protection/managed-rulesets/network/).

+## Initial setup

+Request your account team to enable Advanced DNS Protection and make the initial configuration.
+The initial thresholds are based on your network’s individual behavior.

+By default, Advanced DNS Protection will be enabled in monitoring mode.

-## Configure
+## Configuration

-Advanced DNS Protection is enabled by default with a global scope in monitoring mode.
-To configure the system protection you create rules.
-Currently, you must configure the Cloudflare API to manage DNS protection rules.
+After getting Advanced DNS Protection enabled, you can create rules to configure the protection system.

+Currently, you must configure the Cloudflare API to create and manage DNS protection rules.
 For more information, refer to [Configure via API](/ddos-protection/dns-protection/api/).

 For more information on the configuration settings, refer to [Available settings](/ddos-protection/dns-protection/settings/).